Cloud Databases on AWS: Services and Use Cases

 Graph databases are designed for highly related data with complex reciprocal relationships.
 In the Amazon cloud system, there is an Amazon Neptune graph base for this, which supports the popular W3C Property Graph and Resource Description Framework (RDF) models.
 Their respective Apache TinkerPop Gremlin and SPARQL query languages are also supported, making it easy to create queries to efficiently navigate through sets of complex data.

 If you are looking for a fast, scalable, and serverless time series database service for the Internet of Things (IoT) and operational applications then Amazon Timestream is the right choice.
-As mentioned on Amazon web site Amazon Timestream can store and analyze more than 1,000,000,000,000 events every day with 1,000 faster speeds, and a budget of this effective solution ten times less compared to relational databases.
+As mentioned on the Amazon website, Amazon Timestream can store and analyze more than 1,000,000,000,000 events every day with 1,000 faster speeds, and a budget of this effective solution ten times less compared to relational databases.

 It is a really impressive result and will save a lot of money if you work with millions of IoT devices or monitoring systems for complex architecture.
 Amazon Timestream is a proper system for IoT devices, DevOps applications, and analytical applications.
 But as mentioned before, Amazon Timestream, as a non-relational database will not support SQL requests.